TugboatQA/docs/content/starter-configs/tutorials/wordpress.md

 ### WordPress Starter Config

-Copy this into `.tugboat/config.yml` and uncomment the options that fit your setup.
+There are two starter configs provided here.
+Copy the appropriate one into `.tugboat/config.yml` and uncomment the options that fit your setup.

+#### A. Without Composer

 ```yaml
 services: